-Caldwell College invites applications for a full time Executive Director, Assessment.
-Reporting to the Vice President for Academic Affairs and the Vice President for Institutional Effectiveness the Executive Director is responsible for supporting the College’s strategy, “Establishing a Culture of Accountability” as well as ensuring compliance with the Middle States Characteristics of Excellence for institutional assessment and assessment of student learning.
-Specific job duties include, but are not limited to:
+Caldwell College invites applications for a full time Director, Assessment.
+Reporting to the Vice President for Institutional Effectiveness and the Vice President for Academic Affairs the Director is responsible for supporting the College’s strategy, “Establishing a Culture of Accountability” as well as ensuring compliance with the Middle States Characteristics of Excellence for institutional assessment and assessment of student learning.
+Specific job duties include, but are not limited to;

 - Reviewing current assessment processes and procedures and making recommendations for improvement.